-It’s not uncommon for people battling addiction to have poor eating habits, by either not eating enough healthy foods or overeating unhealthy foods.
+It’s not uncommon for people battling an addiction to have poor eating habits, by either not eating enough healthy foods or overeating unhealthy foods.

 In both cases, they are not getting enough essential nutrients to maintain proper mental and physical wellbeing.

-A poor diet, which effects things like mood, energy and serotonin levels can actually make a person feel worse.
+A poor diet, which affects things like mood, energy and serotonin levels can actually make a person feel worse.
 This in turn, can trigger cravings to self-medicate with even more alcohol or drugs.
 So, the cycle becomes self-perpetuating.

 What is the Importance of Nutrition on Health?

 It might seem obvious that a healthy diet is good for our physical bodies, but what some people might not realize is that there is also a direct link between nutrition and mental wellbeing.